 Dr. Anne Klaeysen, Leader Emerita

-Anne Klaeysen was a Leader of the New York Society for Ethical Culture from 2008 to 2019, when she retired and became Leader Emerita.
+Anne Klaeysen is Leader Emerita of the New York Society for Ethical Culture, where she served as Leader from 2008 until her retirement in 2019.
 She holds a Doctor of Ministry degree in pastoral counseling from Hebrew Union College, as well as Masters degrees in German from the State University of NY at Albany and business administration from New York University (NYU).
 Dr. Klaeysen is the Ethical Humanist Religious Life Adviser at Columbia University and Humanist Chaplain at NYU.
 She is also co-dean of Center for Education of the American Humanist Association and serves on the board of Sunday Assembly NYC.
 Dr. Klaeysen participates in several interfaith social justice coalitions.

 Robert Liebeskind, Executive Director

 Bob is Executive Director of the Society, responsible for budget development and fiscal management, overseeing the room rental program and management of the building, and working with the board and committees in long-range planning and developing programs for membership and the public.
 Bob has been with the society since July of 2004.